spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/marketplace-merchant-quick-add-to-cart-feature-integration.md

 ---
-title: Merchant + Quick Add to Cart feature integration
+title: Marketplace Merchant + Quick Add to Cart feature integration
 last_updated: May 25, 2022
-description: This document describes the process how to integrate the Merchant + Quick Add to Cart feature into a Spryker project.
+description: This document describes the process how to integrate the Marketplace Merchant + Quick Add to Cart feature into a Spryker project.
 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Merchant + Quick Add to Cart feature into a Spryker project.
+This document describes how to integrate the Marketplace Merchant + Quick Add to Cart feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Merchant Category feature core.
+Follow the steps below to install the Marketplace Merchant + Quick Add to Cart feature core.

 ### Prerequisites